Paul DeJong Player Props: Cardinals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.86 team ERA that ranks ninth across all MLB pitching staffs.
+- The Guardians have a 3.79 team ERA that ranks eighth across all league pitching staffs.

-- Bibee gets the start for the Guardians, his sixth of the season.
-He is 1-1 with a 3.18 ERA and 25 strikeouts through 28 1/3 innings pitched.
+- The Guardians will send Gaddis (1-1) to make his sixth start of the season.
+He is 1-1 with a 5.26 ERA and 17 strikeouts through 25 2/3 innings pitched.

-- The righty last pitched on Sunday against the New York Mets, when he went six innings, allowing two earned runs while giving up seven hits.
+- In his last time out on Monday, the right-hander tossed six scoreless innings against the Chicago White Sox while surrendering two hits.

-- The 24-year-old has amassed a 3.18 ERA and 7.9 strikeouts per nine innings across five games this season, while giving up a batting average of .250 to his opponents.
+- The 25-year-old has amassed a 5.26 ERA and 6 strikeouts per nine innings in six games this season, while allowing a batting average of .245 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.